 The rolling roadblock on Route 322 should not take longer than 15 minutes, and the ramp blockages and detours should not last more than 30 minutes, Crochunis said.

-If more time is necessary, construction crews will conduct a second rolling roadblock on I-83 North and traffic stoppage on Eisenhower Boulevard.
+If more time is necessary, Crochunis said construction crews will conduct a second rolling roadblock on I-83 North and traffic stoppage on Eisenhower Boulevard to complete the operation.